astromechza/OctagonSave/README.md

 Build for Ruby 2.1.0

+Just to be clear, this is for experimental purposes only.
+Licensed under the MIT license, and I am not liable for anything that happens if you use this.

 ### Installation
 Unfortunately I'm not putting this on rubygems.org.
 So for now you need to clone, build, and install.